oemof/tespy/docs/tutorials/pygmo_optimization.rst

 Next, we add the methods :code:`get_param`, :code:`solve_model` and :code:`get_objective`.
-On top of that, we add a setter working in a similar way as the getter.
+On top of that, we add a setter working similarly as the getter.
 The objective is to maximize thermal efficiency as defined in the equation below.

 .. math::